Moving Beyond Negative EmotionsBy Dr.Margaret Paul

 Negative emotions are like big STOP signs, telling us to stop thinking the way we are thinking because our negative, judgmental, untrue thoughts are never going to get us where we want to go.

 What happens when we ignore our negative emotions?
 What happens when we blot them out with various addictions, or continually believe that they are being caused by the past, by events and circumstances, or by other people?

 We get stuck feeling like victims.

 Even if your painful feelings are being caused by outer circumstances, such as various forms of loss - loss of a loved one, loss of employment, loss of finances - how you respond to these circumstances has a huge impact on how you end up feeling.
-If you compassionately embrace your loneliness, grief, and helplessness, you will not feel alone and abandoned inside.
+If you compassionately embrace your loneliness, heartbreak, grief, and helplessness over others and events, you will not feel alone and abandoned inside.
 If you move into anger or blame, you will end up feeling victimized and will be stuck with your painful feelings.

 Which kind of person do you want to be?
 Do you want to be like a ship without a captain, being blown here and there by people and circumstances, or do you want to be the captain of your own ship, steering your own course?
 The choice whether you want to be defined and controlled by externals - by people and circumstances - or by your own inner choices is entirely up to you.